 Mercer Island Transit Interchange

 The Mercer Island Transit Interchange (MITI) is the integration of bus transit service from the Eastside with East Link light rail.
-When East Link opens for service in 2023, some bus routes from the Eastside to Seattle will terminate at Mercer Island Station, where passengers will transfer to/from light rail.
+When East Link opens for service, some bus routes from the Eastside to Seattle will terminate at Mercer Island Station, where passengers will transfer to/from light rail.
+Sound Transit now expects to open for service in spring 2025.

-Learn more by reading the articles below, as well as the FAQs and studying the Document Library; use the tools below to Ask a Question or Post a Comment.
-[Note: FAQ's not updated after Oct 2020]
+Learn more by reading the articles below, or peruse the Document Library; use the tools below to Ask a Question or Post a Comment.

 The Mercer Island Transit Interchange (MITI) is the integration of bus transit service from the Eastside with East Link light rail.
-When East Link opens for service in 2023, some bus routes from the Eastside to Seattle will terminate at Mercer Island Station, where passengers will transfer to/from light rail.
+When East Link opens for service, some bus routes from the Eastside to Seattle will terminate at Mercer Island Station, where passengers will transfer to/from light rail.
+Sound Transit now expects to open for service in spring 2025.

-Learn more by reading the articles below, as well as the FAQs and studying the Document Library; use the tools below to Ask a Question or Post a Comment.
-[Note: FAQ's not updated after Oct 2020]
+Learn more by reading the articles below, or peruse the Document Library; use the tools below to Ask a Question or Post a Comment.

 Ask a Question